-But the flame was extinguished when his body was discovered in his Seattle home by an electrician on April 8, 1994.
-Dead from an apparent suicide by a gunshot to the head, the grunge icon was gone at age 27.
-Nirvana was over.
+But this story came to a tragic end when Kurt Cobain's dead body was discovered in his Seattle home on April 8, 1994.
+Dead from an apparent suicide by a gunshot to the head, the grunge icon was gone at the age of just 27.

 Frank Micelotta/Getty ImagesKurt Cobain at the taping of MTV Unplugged, in New York.
 Nov.
 18, 1993.

-According to Rolling Stone, Cobain had only spent a couple of days in a California rehab center before he scaled the facility's six-foot brick wall and made his way home to Seattle.
+Kurt Cobain had only spent a couple of days in a California rehab center due to his heroin addiction in early 1994 before he scaled the facility's six-foot brick wall and made his way home to Seattle.

 By the time his wife Courtney Love could cancel his credit cards, Cobain was already back in Washington.
 Some reported seeing him walking around, hanging out in a park, and spending the night at his old home in Carnation.
-His mother, Wendy O'Connor, issued a missing person's report.
+Meanwhile, his mother, Wendy O'Connor, issued a missing person's report.

 THERESE FRARE/AFP/GettyImagesA police officer stands guard outside of the greenhouse where Cobain's body was found.